linkerd/website/linkerd.io/content/blog/service-mesh-2022-recap-ebpf-gateway-api.md

 ---
-title: "Service mesh 2022 recap: Linkerd doubled adoption, and what we learned about eBPF, the Gateway API, and more"
+title: "Service mesh 2022 recap: Linkerd adoption doubled, and what we learned about eBPF, the Gateway API, and more"
 author: 'william'
 date: 2022-12-28T00:00:00+00:00
 thumbnail: /images/pan-xiaozhen-ydew6pvUlHc-unsplash.jpg